chandralek/dispatch/README.md

 **NOTE:-**

 This application need to connect to RabbitMQ, So it needs to connect to it.
-So
+So in order to connect it needs an username and password, and